-Arduino Serial print is an inbuilt function. which allows the computer to communicate with the Arduino board.
-Having following syntex
+Arduino Serial print is an inbuilt function. which allows the computer to communicate with the Arduino board having the following syntax

-Ituses SPI(Serial peripheral interface) protocol to exchange data between the computer and Arduino.
-Also, it converts the row data in ASCII(American standard code of information interchange) So humans can easily read it.
+It uses SPI (Serial Peripheral Interface) protocol to exchange the data between the computer and Arduino.
+Also, it converts the raw data in ASCII (American Standard Code of Information Interchange).
+So humans can easily read it.

 Understand this with a real-life situation.
-Suppose you have a temperature sensor and you want to know the temperature of your surroundings.
-Here serial print Arduino function comes in the role.
+Suppose, you have a temperature sensor and you want to know the temperature of your surroundings.
+Then, a serial print Arduino function comes into the picture.
 It allows users to read the real-time temperature value and convert it into a human-readable format and display.

 Make sure your Arduino board is connected to your computer.

 The easiest way to open Arduino Serial monitor is to click on the magnifier icon.
-The second method is press Ctrl+shift+M. Third way is go to Tools>Serial Monitor
+The second method is press Ctrl+Shift+M. The third way is to go to Tools>Serial Monitor

 First of all, you have to define the baud rate on which you want to communicate.
-Baud rates supported by Arduino from 300 to 2000000 depend on the application.
+Baud rates supported by Arduino range from 300 to 2000000, depending on the application.

 Always select same baud rate you define in code

 Serial begin is the initiation to set the baud rate in which you want to communicate.